-There are two treatments used to treat hair loss:
+We use two treatments to treat hair loss:

-Follicular Unit Extraction (or FUE) is a hair transplant technique in which a small round punch is used to extract units of hair follicles from an area of dense hair growth to an area of baldness.
-The procedure differs from the traditional ‘strip’ (or FUT) surgery, in that individual hairs are extracted directly from the patient’s donor area and replanted on the scalp.
+Follicular Unit Extraction is a hair transplant technique that uses a small circular punch to extract units of hair follicles from an area of dense hair growth to an area of baldness.
+The procedure is very different from the old-school ‘strip’ or FUT surgery, where individual hairs are extracted directly from the donor area and replanted elsewhere on the scalp.

-FUE is suitable for people suffering from permanent, irreversible hair loss, perhaps where topical applications have not given the desired effect.
-The surgeon will determine whether this treatment or FUT is more suitable.
+FUE is suitable for people who suffer from permanent, irreversible hair loss.
+Maybe creams and potions haven’t worked for you.
+Your surgeon will determine whether this treatment or FUT is more suitable for your circumstances.

-In most cases, FUE takes significantly less time to heal than FUT.
-As only individual follicles are removed it leaves very small puncture scars that are almost invisible to the naked eye.
-As such people who prefer to avoid a scar line will usually choose this procedure.*
+In most cases FUE takes significantly less time to heal than FUT.
+Because only individual follicles are removed, the process leaves very small puncture scars almost invisible to the naked eye.
+People who want to avoid a scar line usually choose this method.

-The surgery is performed under local anaesthesia with a light sedative, and usually takes up to eight hours – but this is ultimately dependent on the number of grafts needed.
+We’ll shave your head first.
+The surgery is performed under local anaesthetic and a light sedative, and usually takes up to eight hours.
+But it depends on the number of grafts you need.

-There may be discomfort after the procedure, and this is managed with painkillers.
-The hair will begin to grow and results will be seen within three to six months.
-In some cases a second smaller surgery may be advised – the surgeon will advise you.
+You might feel some discomfort after the procedure, which you can manage with painkillers.
+Your new hair will begin to grow and you’ll see the results gradually appearing within three to six months.
+In some cases you might benefit from a second, smaller surgery.
+Your surgeon will advise you.

-FUE generally has a quicker recovery time and lower post-operative discomfort than FUT.*
+FUE generally has a quicker recovery time, as well as less post-operative discomfort than FUT.